 The most interesting would probably be when I was blast engineer on a mine, blowing up stuff.
 That was pretty good!
 But before any of that, working in a coal mine that was pretty cool.
 That was in the UK, just outside of Birmingham, Cannock.
 That was my first mining job.

-I have lived everywhere.
 I’m originally from Liverpool, in the UK and spent five years down in Cornwall, before coming over to Australia—Perth and then sunny Geelong.
 I’ve been here over for 14 years in Geelong, and six years in Perth.

 What’s your favorite Propeller win?